SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-30-fda-molnupiravir.md

 name and their vote and possibly some reasons.
 So if you want to know who went which way, that's where to look.

-The cautionary notes seemed to be around pregnant women, where some mutagenic effects particularly during organogenesis in the fetus were likely (so not in the 1st trimester).
+- The cautionary notes seemed to be around pregnant women, where some mutagenic effects particularly during organogenesis in the fetus were likely (so not in the 1st trimester).
   If you're a woman, a prescription for molnupiravir will be preceded by a pregnancy test.

-They also felt it should be limited to high-risk individuals (possibly mostly unvaccinated or who had a suboptimal response to vaccination due to immune impairment), because of some other tox effects (which I now regret skipping over!).
+- They also felt it should be limited to high-risk individuals (possibly mostly unvaccinated or who had a suboptimal response to vaccination due to immune impairment), because of some other tox effects (which I now regret skipping over!).
+- There was also some concern that the induction of high mutation rates in the virus might, if it doesn't go _far_ enough, create a troublesome new variants.
+- The fact that the early part of the clinical trial went so well, while the later part seemed to damp down that result, made people wonder if there was a particular population of responders who should be characterized.
+That, at least, would mean only those who might benefit from it need take the risk.

 Interestingly, given the looming hearings for paxlovid: if another orally available agent with a better risk/benefit profile were to become available, then AMDAC thought the FDA